 Why Has the Seller Countered?

-Counteroffers typically address things like changing the total consideration to be paid for the property to a higher price or increasing the size of the earnest money deposit.
-The seller might refuse to pay for certain reports or fees.
+Counteroffers typically involve things like changing the price the buyer will pay for the property or increasing the size of the earnest money deposit.
+The seller might also refuse to pay for certain reports or fees in a counteroffer.

-Changing the closing or possession date is another common reason for a counteroffer, as is excluding or adding personal property from the contract.
+Changing the closing or possession date is another common reason for a counteroffer, as is excluding or adding personal property from the purchase.
 The seller might want to modify contingency time frames or have deposits released early.
-She might want to add amendments.
+She might also want to add amendments.

-It's also possible that the offer itself is basically fine, but the seller wants to fix a buyer's agent's mistake.
+It's also possible that the initial offer itself is basically fine, but the seller wants to fix a buyer's or agent's mistake.

 How Many Counteroffers Are Typical?

-Just as a seller can submit a counteroffer to a buyer, a buyer can counter the seller's counter, which then becomes a counter-counteroffer or Buyer Counteroffer #1.
+Just as a seller can submit a counteroffer to a buyer, a buyer can counter the seller's counter, which then becomes a counter-counteroffer or Buyer Counteroffer No. 1.
 There is no limit to the number of counteroffers that can go back and forth.

 Here's an example of five counters on a property that was listed at $415,000.
 The buyer had submitted a lowball offer of $400,000.
 This was the result:

-- Counteroffer #1 (from the seller to buyer): Seller makes a counteroffer, asking bumping the sales price up to $412,000.
+- Counteroffer No. 1 (from the seller to buyer): Seller makes a counteroffer, asking bumping the sales price up to $412,000.
 They also agree to include the washer and dryer without warranty.

-- Buyer Counteroffer #1 (to seller): Buyer counters sales price to $405,000.
+- Buyer Counteroffer No. 1 (to seller): Buyer counters sales price to $405,000.
 They agree to the inclusion of the washer and dryer without warranty.

-- Seller Counteroffer #2 (to the buyer): Seller counters sales price to $409,900.
+- Seller Counteroffer No. 2 (to the buyer): Seller counters sales price to $409,900.
 They exclude the washer and dryer from the sale, to make up for the lower sales price.

-- Buyer Counteroffer #2 (to seller): Buyer counters sales price to $407,500.
-Washer and dryer to remain as personal property.
+- Buyer Counteroffer No. 2 (to seller): Buyer counters sales price to $407,500.
+They agree to the exclusion of the washer and dryer.

-- Seller Counteroffer #3 (to the buyer): Seller agrees to the sales price of $407,500.
-Refrigerator, washer, and dryer excluded from sale.
+- Seller Counteroffer No. 3 (to the buyer): Seller agrees to the sales price of $407,500.
+Refrigerator, washer, and dryer are all excluded from sale.